-When I saw more of her work, I was blown away, not only by the amazing quality of her painting, but also because I had been painting many years without knowing that my work was so much like hers.
+When I saw more of her work, I was blown away, not only by the amazing quality of her painting, but also because I had been painting many years without knowing that my work was similar to hers.
 I had admired the Impressionists for so long, and studied their work; but her work held a special place for me.
 She painted at times in a very loose manner, almost anticipating the gestural painting of the 20th century - much looser, more painterly, than Monet, Renoir or Cezanne - big, bold, almost slashing, strokes, of bright and rich color.
 Her work also has a very delicate quality, a tenderness, like a tiny, clear bell.

 She was born in France in 1841, into a family of a high social class.
 She and her sister, Edma, were reared with the requisite social and feminine-skill education - needlepoint, drawing, etc., intended to make them more suited to a life of cultivated domesticity (marriage).
 However, Berthe and Edma took their drawing seriously, much to their mother's dismay.
 Edma continued her art-making until she was married.
 Berthe did not marry young, and continued her artwork throughout her life.

-Many times throughout art history, the work of female artists was treated in certain ways.
-For one, it was (and sometimes still is) described in "feminine" terms: graceful, delicate, etc. For another, a woman was often described in terms of a male artist with whom she had a relationship, as wife, lover, daughter, or student; for instance, if a male and female artist were married, or friends, the male artist was often labeled as the mentor, and the woman artist was the one in the subordinate, student role.
+Many times throughout art history, the work of female artists has been treated in certain ways.
+For one, it was (and sometimes still is) described in "feminine" terms: graceful, delicate, etc. by the mostly male critics.
+For another, a woman was often described in terms of a male artist with whom she had a relationship, as wife, lover, daughter, or student; for instance, if a male and female artist were married, or friends, the male artist was often labeled as the mentor, and the woman artist was the one in the subordinate, student role.
 This was pretty much assumed.
 So, for instance, since Degas and Mary Cassatt were friends, he is usually assigned the role of the mentor, she the student.
 In Morisot's case, she and the painter Manet were acquaintances; he painted her several times, he looked at her work often; so, he is sometimes considered the influence on her painting.
 (In one instance, he actually picked up a brush and made "revisions" to one of her paintings, which mortified her.)
 He did actually admire her work, however, as did Monet and the other Impressionists; the Impressionists particularly admired her ability to paint in a free, spontaneous manner.